joporsch04/Bachelor-thesis/README.md

 ## Max Planck Institute of Quantum Optics (MPQ)
 For more information about the institute, please visit the official website:
 [MPQ Homepage](https://www.mpq.mpg.de)

-## License
-This repository is open for academic and research purposes.